-Post closing liquidity becomes relevant when you are purchasing in a co-op.
-Having said that, even though condos do not require a specific amount of liquidity if you are planning to get a mortgage it is very likely this figure will be taken into account by your lender.
+This concept becomes relevant when you are purchasing a co-op.
+Condos do not require a specific amount of cash if you plan to get a mortgage.
+However, this figure will likely be taken into account by your lender.
 This means that regardless of the type of property you are buying, you will need some cash put aside if you plan to finance it.

 Generally, co-op boards will require post-closing liquidity of 24 months of your mortgage & maintenance payments.
 As a result, you should aim to have 24 months of cash or cash equivalents post-closing.